 Multi drug resistance in microorganism is an emerging serious problem in health care sector.
 The improper usage of antibiotics contributes a major role for drug resistance in pathogenic microbes.
-Microorganisms acquire resistance towards common antibiotics by altering their metabolism and genetic structure^[1,2].
+Microorganisms acquire resistance towards common antibiotics by altering their metabolism and genetic structure [1,2].
 There is an incessant need to find novel efficient drug molecules against multi drug resistant microbes.

-Staphylococcus aureus (S. aureus) is a virulent pathogen that is responsible for a various infectious disease including sore throat, pneumonia, osteomyelitis, endocarditis, pimples and bacteremia.
-S. aureus has been reported resistance towards methicillin and vancomycin^[3].
-Methicillin resistance S. aureus (MRSA) was first reported in Britain, 1961 and was later found prevalent in hospitals.
-MRSA has been identified as an important nosocomial infection causing organism^[4].
-Due to the development of drug resistance in S. aureus, treatment of this bacterial infection has become a serious problem^[5].
-Recently, new antimicrobial agents like daptomycin, linezolid and streptogramin combination (quinupristin/dalfopristin) are useful to treat MRSA^[6,7].
-However, due to certain defects and escalation of drug resistance it emphasizes the requirement of advance antimicrobial agents having potential activity towards Gram positive bacteria^[8].
+Staphylococcus aureus is a virulent pathogen that is responsible for a various infectious disease including sore throat, pneumonia, osteomyelitis, endocarditis, pimples and bacteremia.
+S. aureus has been reported resistance towards Methicillin and Vancomycin [3].
+Methicillin resistance S.aureus (MRSA) was first reported in Britain by 1961 and was later found prevalent in hospitals.
+MRSA has been identified as an important nosocomial infection causing

+Tel: +91 98943 50824, Email: kokatibhaskar@yahoo.co.in organism [4].
+Due to the development of drug resistance in S. aureus, treatment of this bacterial infection has become a serious problem [5].
+Recently, new antimicrobial agents like daptomycin, linezolid and streptogramin combination (quinupristin/dalfopristin) are useful to treat MRSA [6, 7].
+However, due to certain defects and escalation of drug resistance emphasize the requirement of advance antimicrobial agents having potential activity towards Gram positive bacteria[8].